Find Affordable College Courses

 Full Film, Video & Photographic Arts at Nashville Film Institute Report

 With a ranking of #12, Miami Ad School at Portfolio Center did quite well on this year’s best schools for film, video and photographic arts students.
-Located in the city of Atlanta, Miami Ad School at Portfolio Center is a private for-profit school with a fairly small student population.
+Located in the large city of Atlanta, Miami Ad School at Portfolio Center is a private for-profit college with a small student population.

 #13